-The advantages of coloring pages:
+The benefits of coloring pages:

-2) Color acknowledgment
+2) Color recognition

 6) Building motor abilities

-7) Focus - Taking notice of a single task for a length of time is needed for coloring and for all sorts of things throughout one's life.
+7) Focus - Taking note of a single job for a length of time is needed for coloring and for all sorts of things throughout one's life.

 Back To Grizzly Bear Coloring Pages